-Although normally teeth should be opaque, some may notice the edges of their teeth are actually translucent.
-Whether your teeth have always been this way or if it's a new feature of your smile, they should be examined by a dentist.
-Here are three things to know about this problem.
+Although teeth should be opaque, some people may notice the edges of their teeth are translucent.
+Whether your teeth have always been this way or if it's a new feature of your smile, they should be examined by a dental professional.
+Explore causes and treatment options for translucent teeth to keep in mind.

 Translucent Teeth: Three Things To Know

-Conditions like Celiac disease can result in poor enamel development, which gives your teeth a translucent appearance as a result, as well as some pitted or banded discoloration.
-Enamel hypoplasia – a side effect of some genetic conditions and environmental factors, according to the National Institutes of Health (NIH)– can thin the tooth surface as well.
+Conditions like Celiac disease can cause poor enamel development, resulting in teeth with a translucent appearance along with pitted or banded discoloration.
+Enamel hypoplasia – a side effect of genetic conditions and environmental factors, can also thin tooth surfaces.
 This condition affects the development of your teeth from their very early stages and causes hypomineralization (the loss of minerals from your tooth enamel) that gives your teeth a translucent appearance.

 You can't prevent genetic conditions like Celiac disease or enamel hypoplasia, but physical effects like acid erosion are under your control.
-To prevent acid from eating away at your enamel and thinning your teeth, try to reduce your consumption of soda, fruit juice and other acidic foods and beverages that have natural counterparts.
-If and when you do eat or drink something acidic, remember to rinse your mouth out with water to rinse away most of the residue.
+To prevent acid from eating away at your enamel and thinning your teeth, try to reduce your consumption of soda, fruit juice, and other acidic foods and beverages with natural counterparts.
+If you eat or drink something acidic, remember to rinse your mouth out with water to rinse away the residue.

-Health conditions that expose your teeth to stomach acid are grounds to see your family doctor for more direct precautionary treatment.
+Health conditions that expose your teeth to stomach acid are grounds to see your medical doctor for more direct precautionary treatment.
 To protect your teeth in the meantime, rinse your mouth with water following an episode of vomiting or acid reflux.
-You should also wait 30 minutes after this acid exposure to brush your teeth, as brushing too soon afterward could damage your enamel.
-When it is time to brush, try using a toothbrush such as the Colgate® Classic Clean Toothbrush!
+You should also wait 30 minutes after this acid exposure to brush your teeth—brushing too soon afterward could damage your enamel.

-- Veneers are another way to camouflage your translucent enamel.
-These thin pieces of porcelain are permanently attached to the front surfaces of your teeth, and if your dentist recommends them, you may need two appointments if a separate lab develops them.
-Your dentist will first prepare the surface of your teeth by removing a small amount of enamel for proper fit, then cement your veneers into place.
+- Veneers are another way to conceal your translucent enamel.
+These thin pieces of porcelain are permanently attached to the front surfaces of your teeth.
+Your dental professional will first prepare the surface of your teeth by removing a small amount of enamel for proper fit, then cement your veneers into place.